Skip to main content

 THOUSAND OAKS, Calif. – Throughout the portion of training camp at UC Irvine, the green dot resided on the helmet of Rams safety Jordan Fuller.

-Last Saturday against the Chargers, it found a temporary different home: On the back of rookie linebacker Ernest Jones IV' helmet.
+Last Saturday against the Chargers, it found a temporary different home: On the back of rookie linebacker Ernest Jones' helmet.

 Identified by the Rams scouting department as a candidate to be a future signal-caller for their defense during the evaluation process, Jones got his first shot at it in the Rams' preseason opener.